-DisplayScreenshot of email with multiple images imbedded and one file attached
+Figure 5: Screenshot of email with multiple images imbedded and one file attached

 Topic 3: zipping multiple / too big files

 With data, files can be big enough where it cannot be sent in an email.
 Adding multiple files can also be overwhelming for the email recipient to view.
-The solution to both of these issues is taking advantage of zip files.
+The solution to both issues is taking advantage of zip files.
 Through zipping one large or multiple files, one compressed file can be created.
-This process shrinks the files while zipped and keep the email code simpler.
+This process shrinks the file size and keeps the email code simpler.
 The code below shows the basic format of creating a zip file:

 filename newfile "file_path/Zip_name.zip";